MaslowCNC/Maslow-Create/README.md

 A 3D model within Maslow Create is composed of interconnected nodes called Atoms and Molecules.
 An atom is an operation you can perform on a shape (ie translate it in space).
 A molecule can contain any number of atoms in a configuration (ie generate a table leg).
 Think of Atoms as the built in functions of a programing language and molecules as the functions you create.

+You can place a new atom by right clicking anywhere within the flow canvas area and entering an atom name in the search bar.

 Currently Maslow Create supports the folowing atoms:

 ### Assembly